 The Nigerian Forex market went through a boom-and-bust cycle between 2004 and 2010, and a wave of Ponzi schemes swept the country during this period.
 This atmosphere prevented interest in Forex trading in Nigeria from taking off, but the picture has improved considerably since 2010 as a calmer financial environment and generally increasing prosperity began to prevail.

 FXTM is the sole international Forex / CFD broker with a physical location in the country.
-Adding to its appeal is the Naira trading account, which makes it very simple for traders to manage their portfolios as no currency conversion are required in order to execute deposits and withdrawals to and from an FXTM trading account.
+Adding to its appeal is the Naira trading account, which makes it very simple for traders to manage their portfolios as no currency conversion are required to execute deposits and withdrawals to and from an FXTM trading account.
 The acceptance of bank wires from Nigerian banks is a further improvement to the services offered by FXTM to Nigerian resident traders.